What Is My Email IP Address? Exploring Your IP Reputation

 Custom Domain Emails

-If you have a custom domain and a dedicated IP, you’ll likely find your IP address in your domain hosting account, provided that the software displays that information.
+If you have a custom email domain and a dedicated IP, you’ll likely find your IP address in your domain hosting account, provided that the software displays that information.

 Here’s what to do: